jsantiago611/apologetics-atlas/src/pages/about.md

 layout: page
 ---

 Hi, my name is Jonathan and I'm the author of this site.
-I share QA management practices.
+I talk about Zettelkasten!